 Security data: Stored for a maximum of 6 months.
-In context of investigations of security incidents the data could be further processed following notification DPO-3783-2 DIGIT Cybersecurity operations, where a different retention period applies.
+In context of investigations of security incidents the data could be further processed following record DPR-EC-02886 on DIGIT IT security operations and services, where a different retention period applies.

 All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are stored on the servers of the European Commission.
 All processing operations are carried out pursuant to the Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.